Paul Turner (wide receiver): Coaching

 Turner returned to his alma mater Louisiana Tech as a graduate assistant coach in 2020, moving to defensive analyst in 2021.
 When Sonny Cumbie was hired as the new head coach, he made Turner into a full-time assistant coach, coaching the Bulldogs' safeties.

+Turner joined Tim Albin's staff at Charlotte in January of 2025 as wide receivers coach and pass game coordinator.